 Customers today expect a lot.
 They wish to access information quickly, compare different products, and have their questions answered instantly.
 And with technology taking over, they expect it to be available on their phone, on their computer, at their fingertips without any delays.
 It's no longer enough to have your information available at a physical bank location; it needs to be available on-demand on all the devices your customers use.
 The customers also expect the information to be relevant and understandable as today's banking products can be complicated.

 Today's customers want transparency, and they want to know what's going on at all times.
 They expect real-time, proactive updates and support through all the banking channels.
 With the advent of social media, customers increasingly demand real-time, proactive updates on their financial transactions and queries.

 Customers have come to value relevant information that is tailored to their unique needs and requirements.
-Trying to find what they are looking for from a maze of options and data diminishes the experience and reduces the engagement.
+Trying to find what they are looking for from a maze of options and data diminishes the experience and reduces engagement.
 They need filtered information that is directly related to their queries and problems.

-Privacy and security of information and transactions is another vital aspect of customer experience.
+Privacy and security of information and transactions is another vital aspect of the customer experience.
 With technology being all-pervasive and a massive amount of customer data being collected, customers value the trust banks can provide in their digital interactions.

 Sustainably address customer experience demands.